browniefed/react-native-animation-book/README.md

 ## Hey you already blogged about this

 Yeah, I might steal some examples from my blog and repurpose them, clean them up, etc. Deal with it.
+They are my blog posts and I'll do whatever the hell I want with them.